 Greg received a Bachelor of Science degree in psychology from Wayne State University where he graduated Phi Beta Kappa, and later a Bachelor of Science degree in pharmacy also from Wayne State University.

-Greg Baise is an active member of St John Armenian Orthodox Church of Greater Detroit located in Southfield Michigan where he is a member of the church Usher Corps, Nominating Committee, member of their Men’s Society, Chairman of the Church Habitat for Humanity Partnership, and Chairman of the annual Free Health Fair held at the church that targets the entire surrounding community as well as its parishioners.
+Greg Baise is an active member of St John Armenian Orthodox Church of Greater Detroit located in Southfield Michigan where he is a member of the church Usher Corps, Nominating Committee, member of their Men’s Society, past-chairman of the Church Habitat for Humanity Partnership, and Chairman of the annual Free Health Fair held at the church that targets the entire surrounding community as well as its parishioners.
 Greg and his wife Edith are very active in the life of their church community.
 Indeed, it is Edith who organizes an annual Michigan Blood, blood drive that runs in conjunction with the health fair.
 Greg and his wife Edith also conduct a quarterly “Service Day” for World Medical Relief (WMR).
 At each service day, parishioners from St Johns are able to volunteer their time sorting medical goods at WMR that will be sent all over the world to meet the medical needs of those less fortunate.